The dawning of a dream

 Flash forward and somehow we’ve changed calendars enough times to land in 2025.

 Our daughter, Sadie came home from middle school recently and said, “Mom, every time I tell someone about the road trip, they ask the same questions.
-I need a QR code to something where we can list them all out, and I can just say, ‘Here, read this!’” #Sadiespeaks
+I need a QR code to something, so I can just say, ‘Here, read this!’” #Sadiespeaks

-(Side note: As a Communications professional, I was so proud to see her strategizing a more efficient way to share information via an FAQ.)
+(Side note: As a communications professional, I was so proud to see my daughter strategizing a more efficient way to share information, via FAQs.)

-So yes, here are answers to a few questions you may have about the trip.
+So yes, here are answers to a few questions we’ve been asked about the trip.

 When are you leaving?
 If all goes as planned, our family leaves Virginia Beach on June 26, 2025.
 We plan to be gone a full year.